 These flying foragers love to nest on building ledges, in steeples, attics, lofts, bridges, or anywhere they can set up a crude nest.
 You’ll notice a shoddy-looking pile of sticks, twigs, and grass if you’ve got pigeons around.

 If you’ve got a friend who loves to feed the pigeons, you might want to ask them to stop.
 Pigeons aren’t very picky, so if you’re throwing bread around everyday, they’re probably expecting a free meal.
 If there are any spilled seeds or grains around bird feeders, make sure to clean them up for easier pigeon control.
 Also try to get rid of any standing water they might want to take a bath in.

 Should I remove pigeon nests?

 Since some species of bird are protected, it’s always smart to consult a professional before moving or removing any nests on your property.
 States have different laws on it, but for the most part, pigeons aren’t a protected species, so nests can be removed willingly.
 If there are eggs or young in the nest, it’s best to contact a professional to handle removing the nest properly to protect the bird and you, the homeowner.

-A pest management professional has the education, equipment and skills necessary to effectively address a pigeon problem.
-Finding and treating the pigeons can be challenging, especially if they are spread throughout your yard.
-A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the pigeon infestation.
+A pest management professional has the education, equipment and skills necessary to effectively control a pigeon problem.
+Finding and removing the pigeons can be challenging, especially if they are spread throughout your yard.
+A pest management professional provides bird control and nest removal services to identify the pest problem and determine the best possible solution to resolve the pigeon infestation.